Spike detection from inaccurate samplings: Quantitative localization in the general frame

 \begin{defn}[Dual certificate] We say that a generalized polynomial $P=\sum_{k=0}^{m}a_k\varphi_{k}$ is a dual certificate for the measure $\Delta$ defined by \eqref{def:TargetMeasure} if and only if it satisfies the following properties: \begin{itemize} \item phase interpolation: $\forall k\in\{1,\ldots,s\}\,,\quad P(T_k)=\exp(-\mathbf{i}\theta_k)$, \item $\ell_{\infty}$-constraint: $\lVert P\lVert_{\infty}\leq1$. \end{itemize} \end{defn}

 \ni Indeed, one can prove that the target measure $\Delta$ is a solution of the following $\ell_{1}$-minimization:

 \ni {if and only if} $\Delta$ has a dual certificate, a proof can be found in \cite{de2012exact}.
-We understand that if $\Delta$ has no dual certificate there is no hope in recovering $\Delta$ with an $\ell_{1}$-minimization method.
+We understand that if $\Delta$ has no dual certificate (i.e. no generalized polynomial with infinity norm less than $1$ interpolates the phases at support point locations) there is no hope in recovering $\Delta$ with an $\ell_{1}$-minimization method.